Deep Learning for Sound Recognition

 Abram Hindle, Assistant Professor, Department of Computing Science

-Mary Ingraham, Professor of Musicology, Director, Sound Studies Initiative, Department of Music
+Mary Ingraham, Professor of Musicology, Director, Sound Studies Institute, Department of Music

 Sean Luyk, Music Librarian and Service Manager of ERA Audio + Video, University of Alberta Libraries